 - We may not have sufficient cash from operations following the establishment of cash reserves and payment of fees and expenses, including cost reimbursements to our general partner, to enable us to make cash distributions to holders of our common units and subordinated units at the initial distribution rate under our cash distribution policy. - Our cash flow is affected by natural gas and natural gas liquid prices, and decreases in these prices could adversely affect our ability to make distributions to holders of our common units and subordinated units. - Because of the natural decline in production from existing wells in our operating regions, our success depends on our ability to obtain new sources of supplies of natural gas and natural gas liquids, which depends on certain factors beyond our control.
-Any decrease in supplies of natural gas or natural gas liquids could adversely affect our business and operating results. - Our hedging activities may have a material adverse effect on our earnings, profitability, cash flows and financial condition.
-In addition, the significant contribution to operating margin that we are currently receiving from our hedge positions will decrease substantially through 2010. - We depend on one natural gas producer for a significant portion of our supply of natural gas.
+Any decrease in supplies of natural gas or natural gas liquids could adversely affect our business and operating results. - Our hedging activities may not be effective in reducing the variability of our cash flows and may, in certain circumstances, increase the variability of our cash flows.
+In addition, the significant contribution to our results of operations that we are currently receiving from our hedge positions will decrease substantially through 2010. - We depend on one natural gas producer for a significant portion of our supply of natural gas.
 The loss of this customer or replacement of its contracts on less favorable terms could result in a decline in our volumes, revenues and cash available for distribution. - Targa Resources, Inc. controls our general partner, which has sole responsibility for conducting our business and managing our operations.
-Targa Resources, Inc. has conflicts of interest with us and may favor its own interests to your detriment. - · Targa Resources, Inc. is not limited in its ability to compete with us, which could limit our ability to acquire additional assets or businesses. - Holders of our common units have limited voting rights and are not entitled to elect our general partner or its directors. - · You may be required to pay taxes on your share of our income even if you do not receive any cash distributions from us.
+Targa Resources, Inc. has conflicts of interest with us and may favor its own interests to your detriment. - Targa Resources, Inc. is not limited in its ability to compete with us, which could limit our ability to acquire additional assets or businesses. - · Holders of our common units have limited voting rights and are not entitled to elect our general partner or its directors. - · You may be required to pay taxes on your share of our income even if you do not receive any cash distributions from us.

 Per Common Unit Total

 Public Offering Price \$ \$

 Underwriting Discount(1) \$ \$

-Proceeds to Targa Resources Partners LP (before expenses) \$ \$
+Proceeds to Targa Resources Partners LP (before expenses)(2) \$ \$

-(1) Excludes an aggregate structuring fee equal to 0.4% of the gross proceeds of this offering payable to Citigroup Global Markets Inc., Goldman, Sachs & Co., UBS Securities LLC and Merrill Lynch & Co.
+- (1) Excludes an aggregate structuring fee equal to 0.4% of the gross proceeds of this offering, or approximately \$1.3 million, payable to Citigroup Global Markets Inc., Goldman, Sachs & Co., UBS Securities LLC and Merrill Lynch & Co. - (2) We will pay approximately \$308.3 million of the proceeds we receive from this offering to Targa Resources, Inc. to retire a portion of our affiliate indebtedness.